tmeissner/psl_with_ghdl/README.md

 A collection of examples of using PSL for functional and formal verification of VHDL with GHDL (and SymbiYosys).

+This is a project with the purpose to get a current state of PSL implementation in GHDL.
+It probably will find unsupported PSL features, incorrect implemented features or simple bugs like GHDL crashs.

+It is also intended for experiments with PSL when learning the language.
+You can play around with the examples, as they are pretty simple.
+You can comment out failing assertions if you want to have a sucessful proof os simulation if you want.
+You can change them to see what happens.
+Have fun!

 The next two lists will grow during further development